 Pure Berries, nothing more, nothing less.

-Little nose, zero tannins, not a keeper, just a lovely land wine made for summer evenings. — 10 months ago
+Little nose, zero tannins, not a keeper, just a lovely land wine made for summer evenings. — a year ago

 The longevity and complexity of Riesling Vendanges Tardives always amazes me.

 An off dry, golden coloured wine with a nose full of stewed apple, honey, the taste is exquisite and complex and somehow never ending.
 A dream combination with Tarte tatin.. — a year ago

 Just coming to the end of its life, no tannins to speak of, just beautiful berries, wet forest and enough acidity to make it a fascinating wine to drink.

-If you still own it drink soon — 10 months ago
+If you still own it drink soon — a year ago

 "oh death where is thy sting?